kamranahmedse/developer-roadmap/readme.md

   </p>
 </p>

-[roadmap.sh](https://roadmap.sh) is the community effort to create knowledge that is approachable for the developers.
+roadmap.sh is the community effort to create knowledge that is approachable for the developers.

+The website is built with Next.js, contains roadmaps which are the step by step guides for developers, guides which are the easier to understand explanations on the complex topics.
+Anyone can contribute to the website by suggesting changes to existing paths, adding learning resources, becoming an author by adding new guides, updating the existing guides.

-## How to Setup?
+## Development

+> Clone the repository, install the dependencies and start the application

 ```bash
 git clone https://github.com/kamranahmedse/roadmap.sh